 Use of Proceeds

-The use of proceeds basically outlines what the proceeds or money will be used for.
-The proceeds could be used to buy an apartment building, a commercial property or single-family rentals.
+The use of proceeds outlines how the funds will be used.
+The proceeds could be used to buy an apartment building, a commercial property, or single-family rentals.

-This section will outline how distributable cash will be allocated, i.e. to investors and the fund manager.
-The interest percentage investors will receive should also be outlined in this section of the PPM.
+This section will outline how distributable cash will be allocated, i.e., to investors and the fund manager.
+The interest percentage investors will receive should also be outlined in this section of the real estate Private Placement Memorandum.
 It should also include expectations of when cash should start to be distributed to investors.
-Also, any profit sharing restrictions should be stated here.
+Any profit-sharing restrictions should also be stated here.

 An investment is only as good as its return.
-Investors should pay attention to how the expected ROI is presented and the details therein.
-For example, the PPM may show a 15% expected return, but take a look at the fine print to make sure what the actual cut for investors is verus the manager.
+Investors should pay attention to how the expected return on investment (ROI) is presented and the details therein.
+For example, the Private Placement Memorandum in real estate may show a 15% expected return, but look at the fine print to make sure the actual cut for investors is versus the manager.
 There should be a clear distinction regarding the allocation of distributions.

 Manager’s Compensation